We Have Moved! Book a Tasting at our Yountville Location Now!

 Pasta Pappardelle with Beef Ragu

-A slow cooked Beef Ragu recipe combines a battuto made with onions, celery, carrots, garlic, tomatoes, and herbs mixed with tender melt in your mouth beef roast.
-Pairs wonderfully with hope & grace Merlot or Malbec.
+A slow cooked Beef Ragu recipe combines a base made with onions, celery, carrots, garlic, tomatoes and herbs mixed with tender melt in your mouth beef roast.

 • 3 lb. beef chuck roast